VishnuNanilal/real-estate-project/README.md

 - **Pull Requests**: Provide a detailed description of your changes and the problem they solve.

 We appreciate your contributions and thank you for helping improve the Real Estate Bidding Platform!

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Contact Information

+This project is maintained by *VISHNU NANILAL PANICKER*

+- phone number: +91 7306365503
+- email: vishnunlal@gmail.com